ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/editor/editorcommands/rightclicksubmenu.markdown

-The Right-Click Submenu is a simple-to-use tool that gives different functionality depending on if it is used in the Library, Object, or Properties Window, or even inside a ZilchScript.
+The Right-Click Submenu is a simple-to-use tool that gives different functionality depending on if it is used in the Library, Object, or Properties Window, or even inside a NadaScript.
 It can be used to rename Objects, remove Components from them, make duplicates of them, and other actions as well.

  # Common Uses

  - Edit the Name and Tags of an Object
  - Removing a Component from an Object, or Resource from the Project
- - Viewing more detailed information on a Component, or Variable in a ZilchScript
+ - Viewing more detailed information on a Component, or Variable in a NadaScript

  # In the Library Window
 The Right-Click Submenu will be slightly different in the Library Window depending on if either a Tag or a Resource is right-clicked.